freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-99-largest-exponential.english.md

 However, confirming that 632382<sup>518061</sup> > 519432<sup>525806</sup> would be much more difficult, as both numbers contain over three million digits.

-Using `baseExp`, a 2D array containing one thousand inner arrays with a base/exponent pair, determine which pair has the greatest numerical value.
+Using the included 2D array of base/exponent pairs, determine which pair has the greatest numerical value.

 **Note:** The first array in `baseExp` represent the numbers in the example given above.